 Welcome to whalesong.net.
 Essay: The Anti-Immigrant Movement.
 World Statistics, Country Comparisons.
-Third Coast International Audio Festival :: All You Need is a (Separation Barrier) The 100 Most Influential Books Ever Written: The History of Thought from Ancient Times to Today (1998) is a book of intellectual history written by Martin Seymour-Smith, a British poet, critic, and biographer.
+Third Coast International Audio Festival :: All You Need is a (Separation Barrier) The 100 Most Influential Books Ever Written (book) The 100 Most Influential Books Ever Written: The History of Thought from Ancient Times to Today (1998) is a book of intellectual history written by Martin Seymour-Smith, a British poet, critic, and biographer.
 The list included the books such as, Upanishads, Hebrew Bible, I Ching, Kabbalah, Candide, The World as Will and Idea, among others.

 See also Bob Dylan and the NECLC.
 From Bob Dylan (Sent to the Emergency Civil Liberties Committee after he received the Tom Paine Award at the Bill of Rights dinner on December 13, 1963.) to anybody it may concern... clark?

 Mairi?
 Phillip?
 Edith?
 An Economic Interpretation of the Constitution of the United States.
 Gallery.
 Hipster: The Dead End of Western Civilization.
 Update Required To play the media you will need to either update your browser to a recent version or update your Flash plugin.

 Audio version read by George Atherton – Right-click to download I’m sipping a scummy pint of cloudy beer in the back of a trendy dive bar turned nightclub in the heart of the city’s heroin district.
 In front of me stand a gang of hippiesh grunge-punk types, who crowd around each other and collectively scoff at the smoking laws by sneaking puffs of “fuck-you,” reveling in their perceived rebellion as the haggard, staggering staff look on without the slightest concern.

 Keffiyeh.
 Iraqi man photographed in 2003 wearing keffiyeh.